Bedework/bedework/docs/deployers/installing.md

 # Installing the quickstart (3.12.x onwards)

+Instructions for older releases are [here.](installing-old.md)

-The quickstart is installed by executing a script which willcreate the quickstart directory and then download, clone and build.
+The current quickstart is installed by executing a script which will create the quickstart directory and then download, clone and build.
 In the event of a failure part way through, the script may be restarted with the **restart** parameter.

 The script may be downloaded from **TBD**.
 Alternatively clone the [bedework](https://github.com/Bedework/bedework.git) repo and use the script at **bedework/build/quickstart/linux/installQS.sh**

+### Which version
 The script will ask you if you want the development or latest version.

 ### Apacheds